Prakruthi-G-H/HTML-AND-CSS-PROJECT/Tribute Page/README.md

 3. Open `TributePage.html` to view the homepage
 4. No backend or server setup required

-✨ Features

-- Clean and modern profile card
-- Profile image with rounded styling
-- "Write to me" button with hover effect
-- Social media section with gradient icons and follower count

 ## 👩‍💻 Developed by

 **Prakruthi G H**